MATHS 3025 - Professional Practice III

 Description: Students are required to actively participate in tutorial sessions, demonstrating punctuality, preparation, respectful interaction, and engagement with course materials and peers.
 The goal is to foster a positive learning environment and develop essential professional skills.

-Description: This module is mandatory and aims to increase students' understanding of Indigenous perspectives and experiences, enhancing their intercultural competency and communication skills in diverse workplaces.
+Description: This online module aims to increase students' understanding of Indigenous perspectives and experiences, enhancing their intercultural competency and communication skills in diverse workplaces.

 Weighting: 30%

 Description: This assessment involves working collaboratively in teams to develop and present a project addressing a real-world challenge.
-Students are evaluated on their research, analysis, presentation skills, and ability to propose innovative solutions.
+Students are evaluated on their research, analysis, presentation skills, and ability to propose innovative solutions for a global client

 Submission